Exaphis/Tinker/tinker-worker/README.md

 5. Add `PIRATE_WEATHER_API_KEY=<key>` to `.dev.vars`.
    * Set the API key for the Pirate Weather API in development.
 6. `npx wrangler secret put PIRATE_WEATHER_API_KEY`
-   * Set the API key for the Pirate Weather API in productino.
+   * Set the API key for the Pirate Weather API in production.

 ## Usage